-- 2.10 The Regulations are published annually in Spring under the authority of Senate prior to the academic year in which they will take effect. - 2.11 These regulations will be effective for students registering for programmes of study covered by these regulations from the beginning of the academic session 2019-20. - 2.12 Students registered for programmes of study are subject to the Regulations currently in force.
+- 2.10 The Regulations are published annually under the authority of Senate prior to the academic year in which they will take effect. - 2.11 These Regulations are effective for students registered for programmes of study covered by these Regulations from the beginning of the academic session 2020-21. - 2.12 Students registered for programmes of study are subject to the Regulations currently in force.
 Regulations may be subject to change.
-Normally, in academic year regulatory changes will be due to circumstances beyond the control of the College.
+Normally, in academic year regulatory changes will be due to circumstances beyond the control of the College6. - 2.13 Major amendments to existing Regulations which may be approved in the course of an academic year for introduction during that academic year will be incorporated in the Regulations published on the College website. - 2.14 Communications sent from the College to an individual student must be regarded as applying to that student only.